raza-abidii/E-Commerce-Demand-Forecasting-System/README.md

    ```

 3. Prepare your data:
-   - Place your raw data files in the `data/raw` directory.
+   - Place your raw data files in the `data` directory.
    - Run the data preprocessing script to clean and transform the data.

 ## Usage Examples